 Living with Diabetes is hard enough without having to worry about additional health conditions.
 If Diabetes is not properly managed it could lead to the onset of other health conditions such as kidney disease (Diabetic Nephropathy).

 What is kidney disease?

 Your kidneys also help to regulate blood pressure and produce hormones that your body needs.
-When you have kidney disease your kidney function is impaired.
-This means that your kidneys are no longer able to remove waste and maintain a healthy level of fluid and salts in the body (NIDDK, 2020).
+When you have kidney disease, your kidney function is impaired.
+Your kidneys are no longer able to remove waste and maintain a healthy level of fluid and salts in the body (NIDDK, 2020).

 Around 30% of people with Diabetes Type 1 and 10-40% of those with Diabetes Type 2 are expected to eventually suffer from kidney failure (National Kidney Foundation, 2020).